Actindo-AG/Documentation/Channels/UserInterface/02a_Offers.md

   - ![Radionbutton](../../Assets/Icons/Radiobutton.png "[Radiobutton]") *Offline*
     The offer is unknown to the selected connection and cannot be sold there.

+[comment]: <> (Not available statt unknown?
+Dann haben wir beide bekannten Begriffe drin...)

 **Map attribute sets**

 The box displays all source and destination attribute sets of the offers to be created.

 - *Source attribute set*
   Name of the source attribute set for the offer.

 - *Destination attribute set*
-  Name of the source attribute set for the offer.
+  Name of the destination attribute set for the offer.
 If no matching destination attribute set for the source attribute set has been found, an error message is displayed instead of the destination attribute set name.

 - [< BACK]
   Click this button to go back to the previous step.
 The *Select marketplace* wizard window or the *Select products* wizard window is displayed.

+[comment]: <> (Wenn ich auf BACK drucke, wird Step 2, also Select products, angezeigt.
+Oder ist es von etwas abhängig?)

 - [CANCEL]
   Click this button to cancel creating offers from PIM products.
 The *Review and finalize* wizard window is closed.